capri-docking/capri-docking.github.io/events/index.md

 Registration fee should be paid no later than **15 February 2019**.
 Late registration after that date will however remain possible.

-Accomodation is not included in the registration fee, but we have listed our recommendations for several hotel options in Cambridge.
+Accommodation is not included in the registration fee, but we have listed our recommendations for several hotel options in Cambridge.

 [ **Register Now »** ](https://embl.ungerboeck.com/prod/emc00/register.aspx?OrgCode=20&EvtID=5687&AppCode=REG&CC=118121116742)